UAI (250g)

 Our UAI is the Arara variety, which has been increasingly planted in Brazilian soils due to, among other characteristics, its high resistance to a disease commonly found in coffee plantations.
 Arara is a hybrid between the Yellow Catuaí and Obatã varieties and is one of the most successful to date in terms of productivity.
 Its small to medium-sized trees produce yellow fruits, with seeds that are oblong and elongated in shape, and have an excellent rating for beverage quality.

 Moreover, the delicious flavour of the variety, the Arara planted at the Agua Limpa farm is even more special.
-Its sensorial characteristics has a balanced acidity with fruity note of plums, caramel body and smooth aftertaste, with a final touch of fennel liqueur make a clean cup with a nice flavour complexity.
-This coffee goes well in V60, aeropress, and french press.
+Its sensorial characteristics feature balanced acidity with notes of brown sugar and the fruity flavour of plums, a juicy body, and a smooth aftertaste, all in a clean cup with pleasant flavor complexity.

 To uncover the optimal flavour profile of Arara and savour its notes, we recommend exploring the following brewing methods